Skip to main content

 .NET C#

-Note that the provided library is implemented in C# but the user can use any .NET system, such as Visual Basic.
+Note that the provided library is implemented in C#, but the user can use any .NET system, such as Visual Basic.

 Setup

-This page assumes the user is already familiar with .NET C# and there is a development machine that is already setup to build and run .NET programs.
+We assume that you are already familiar with .NET C# and there is a development machine that is already setup to build and run .NET programs.

 Start a new project with a simple line of code to test that the project is running.